stack-auth/multi-tenant-starter-template/README.md

     pnpm install
     ```

-3. Register an account on [Stack Auth](https://stack-auth.com) and copy the keys from the dashboard and paste them in the `.env.local` file.
-Then enable "client team creation" on the team settings tab.
+3. Register an account on [Stack Auth](https://stack-auth.com), copy the keys from the dashboard, and paste them into the `.env.local` file.
+Then, enable "client team creation" on the team settings tab.

     If you want to learn more about Stack Auth or self-host it, check out the [Docs](https://docs.stack-auth.com) and [GitHub](https://github.com/stack-auth/stack).